sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 - `DALLAS`: The Atari ST will boot normally.
 As explained above, the user must use a program that reads the values provided by the DALLAS 1216 emulator and sets the date and time in the Atari ST computer.
 Please keep in mind that DALLAS RTC emulation will only provide a valid date and time once the RP2040 obtains a valid date and time from the NTP server.

 {: .warning}
-The SidecarT will not return a valid date and time until it obtains a valid date and time from the NTP server.
+The Multi-device will not return a valid date and time until it obtains a valid date and time from the NTP server.
 In the SIDECART RTC type, the Atari ST will not boot until the date and time are set, or fails.
 In the DALLAS RTC type, the Atari ST will boot normally, but the date and time will be invalid until the user sets them with a program.
 {: .warning}

 ## Boot a ROM image from the microSD card in 'Rescue Mode'